SDS-AAU/DSBA-2021/content/m2/_index.md

 ## M2 - Network Analysis & NLP

-This module provides a condensed introduction analysing two popular forms of unbstructured data, namely relational and text data.
+This module provides a condensed introduction analysing two popular forms of unstructured data, namely relational and text data.

 ## Content by week for this module